-Black Panther vs Coming To America: The Princes Personality
+Black Panther vs. Coming To America: The Prince Personality

 Akeem vs T’Challa

 Akeem (Eddie Murphy) is the crown prince from the wealthy African kingdom of Zamunda coming to America to find a bride.
 With his best friend, Semmi (Arsenio Hall) he ends up in a shabby apartment in the neighborhood of Long Island City and starts working at a local fast-food restaurant.
 He soon falls in love with Lisa, (Shari Headley) the daughter of the restaurant owner.
 She possesses all the qualities he is looking for in a woman.